-Air New Zealand burning cash, needs help - Rob Fyfe
+Air New Zealand burning cash, needs help - former boss Rob Fyfe

 Fyfe said staff throughout the airline would be very stressed

-''You've got to be very open you've got to be very transparent you can't sugar coat any of this stuff obviously.''
+"You've got to be very open, you've got to be very transparent, you can't sugar coat any of this stuff obviously."

 He said the airline would look very different after the crisis had passed.

-''The team will be figuring out whether it comes back to what it was prior to this.
-I suspect not.''
+"The team will be figuring out whether it comes back to what it was prior to this.
+I suspect not."

-Fyfe said Air NZ was ''incredibly important'' to the New Zealand economy so needed to survive.
+Fyfe said Air NZ was "incredibly important" to the New Zealand economy so needed to survive.
 It is in talks with the Government - which owns 52 per cent of the company - about a funding package.

-''They're burning a lot of cash at the moment so they will need the support of the country to see their way through this.''
+"They're burning a lot of cash at the moment so they will need the support of the country to see their way through this."

 The airline placed itself into a trading halt on Monday to allow it time to fully assess the operational and financial impacts of global travel restrictions.
 The trading halt remains in place.